FoxEW/Car-Insurance-Claims/README.md

   - Speeding drive styles by Clients
   - Clients with limited years of Driving Experience
   - Clients that fall in younger age groups
-  - Client with lower income levels, etc.
+  - Client with lower income levels
+  - etc, ...

 - The Insurance Company can also potentially increase profits (reduce claims) by expanding the below segments of their current Client base:

   - Clients with 20+ years driving experience
   - Clients of 40+ years of age, etc.